 The slave trade did not affect the western part of now-Zambia as the dominant Kololo/Lozi tribe did not want to lose the people – they were needed to work on the farms.
 There were plenty of attempts by slavers from the west coast but most were rebuffed.

 In the east of now-Zambia, things were a lot different.
 The slave trade had been ongoing for hundreds of years along the east coast as slaves were taken to work on farms.
 The slavers moved more and more inland to find slaves, reaching our area in the late 1700s.
 The slavers brought not only calico and beads for trade but also guns.
-And these guns brought turmoil as ethnic groups vied for control of the trade in slaves and elephant tusks (As a note here, elephant tusks were used, at the time, throughout Europe for cutlery handles and other items).
+And these guns brought turmoil as ethnic groups vied for control of the trade in slaves and elephant tusks (As a note here, elephant tusks were used, at the time, throughout the world for cutlery handles, religious icons, jewelry and other items).

 This was how David Livingstone found now-Zambia when he explored the region between 1855 and 1873.
 It was through his lectures on the trade in Britain that the government was urged to do more to end the trade in slaves.
 Interestingly David Livingstone often found himself in the company of the slavers as it was through them that he could travel across a largely unknown area of central Africa.

 In theory the slave trade had been ended by Britain by the Abolition of Slavery Act 1833 which did not allow any trade in people throughout the British colonies.
 However, without ‘boots on the ground’ it was difficult to end the trade in practice.

 It was not until the Scramble for Africa in the 1890s when European powers divided up Africa into spheres of influence, that the slave trade would finally be ended.
 The British were in our area from around 1890.
 Nyasaland (Malawi) became a Protectorate in 1891.

 From Harry Johnston, Imperial Commissioner of Nyasaland, in a report in 1894: